MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 In this example, two schedules are defined.

 The first schedule, **Daily midnight build**, runs a pipeline at midnight every day only if the code has changed since the last run.
-It runs the pipeline for `master` and all `releases/*` branches, except those under `releases/ancient/*`.
+It runs the pipeline for `master` and all `releases/*` branches, except for those branches under `releases/ancient/*`.

 The second schedule, **Weekly Sunday build**, runs a pipeline at noon on Sundays for all `releases/*` branches, regardless of whether the code has changed since the last run.